robjinman/robertconsidine.net/admin/README.md

 You can also use
 `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+To generate types.ts, run gql-gen. Its configuration lives in codegen.yml.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the